 Sales Coaching Statistics

 The impact of Sales Coaching is compelling.
 Harvard Business Review noted, several years ago, that “The real payoff from good coaching lies among the middle 60% — your core performers.
 For this group, the best-quality coaching can improve performance up to 19%.”

-The article went so far as to note that coaching your top performers and worse performers is generally not effective.
+The article went so far as to note that coaching your top and worse performers is generally ineffective.
 The benefits come from focusing on this middle group.

 Coaching is the most powerful tactic

 CSO Insights had reported in its series on the state of sales enablement that Sales Coaching, when formalized, had the most significant impact, creating higher win rates and quota attainment.